ejbyne/spaceships-project/README.md

 ## Instructions

-The live version of the game is available [here](http://space-makers.herokuapp.com).
+The live version of the game is available at <a href="http://space-makers.herokuapp.com">http://space-makers.herokuapp.com</a>.
 The game will automatically start once at least two players have joined.

 Use the keyboard arrows for moving around the screen, and the space bar to fire.